sheehui/tp/docs/UserGuide.md

 Adds a new liability to the current client you are viewing.
 You must be in the `Liabilities` tab.

+* `LIABILITY_VALUE` is a monetary value.
+DonnaFin only accepts whole numbers and values in 2 decimal places (i.e. 120 and 120.20 are valid.
+120.2 is invalid).

 Format: `append n/LIABILITY_NAME ty/LIABILITY_TYPE v/$LIABILITY_VALUE r/REMARKS_ON_LIABILITY`

 Example: